 The Front Woods

-As you pass a monstrous gnarled hemlock on the right and a tall rhododendron on the left, you emerge into the open where my house, an old colonial sits.
+As you pass another monstrous Pacific yew on the right and a tall rhododendron on the left, you emerge into the open where my house, an old colonial sits.
 There’s a square of lawn before the house, a square of lawn to the left, and part-sun borders.
 While I planted a mixed border at the edge of the woods, I’ve mostly neglected the other areas.
 But it is a partly sunny area that needs more attention.

 The Back Yard